 Over in right column.
 Uncheck the initial box “Uncategorized.”
 Minimize the number of checked categories.
-Use the box “Philosopher” only for those who worked mainly in the 20th or 21st centuries.
+Use the box “Philosopher” for an article whose title is the name of an individual philosopher.

 Click on visual tab, then add the title within the article as the first body line.
 For example, Gabriel Marcel (1889-1973).
 Highlight this title and choose Heading 1 in the upper left paragraph box instead of Paragraph.

 Visual tab.
 Copy from the Word file, and then choose Paste from Word and CTRL-V to insert into the box and then Insert.
 Save draft.
 Summaries are 200-500 words.
 Their pictures have a width of 235 pixels.